materialscloud/materials-zone-api-examples/README.md

 ---

-### 3. `parser_api_examples`
+### 3. `parser_manager_cli`

 **Description:**
-These examples demonstrate how to use the various parser APIs to manage parsers.
+This example demonstrates how to use the parser APIs to manage parsers.
+In this example, we build a CLI (Command-Line Interface) tool that can be used by a user to list all parsers, show details of a parser, and create, update and delete parsers.

 Once a parser is created, it may be used to parse files output by scientific instruments into a MaterialsZone common format, which can then be viewed in various graphs.

 **Key Concepts Covered:**
+- Getting all parsers that are accessible to my organization (both system parser and parsers created by members of the organization)
+- Getting a specific parser
 - Creating a parser
 - Updating a parser
-- Getting all parsers that are accessible to my organization
-- Getting a specific parser
 - Deleting a parser

 ---